 - improving food security (examples: teaching citizens how to grow their own food and providing technical assistance and mentorship for community food gardens and giving gardens)

 - improving community (examples: providing gardening classes for citizens with specials needs, senior centers, assisting local beautification boards)

 - developing youth through gardening (examples: teaching Junior Master Gardener class, assisting teachers and community members with school gardens and after-school programs)

-Being in the Extension Master Gardener Program requires only an enthusiasm for gardening and a willingness and commitment to volunteer.
+Being in the Extension Master Gardener Program requires only an enthusiasm for gardening and a willingness and commitment to volunteer, sharing science based education.
 Applicants attend training classes to learn basic horticulture principles and environmentally sound practices.
-Once they complete at least 40 hours of community-based service, they earn the title of certified Extension Master Gardener.
+Once they complete at least 40 hours of education focused community-based service, they earn the title of certified Extension Master Gardener.